Sparse Probit Linear Mixed Model: Empirical Analysis and Applications

-In Fig.~\ref{fig:time_bio_toy} we show the runtime of CPR, CPR-MAP and uncorrelated probit regression with respect to the dataset size.
-Note that both the prediction performance of CPR-MAP and its runtime lie between the full model (CPR) and uncorrelated probit regression.
-In Fig.~\ref{fig:correlation}, left, we show the correlation between the top features and the population structure (as confounding factor) for correlated and uncorrelated probit regression.
+We observe that Probit-LMM achieves a consistent improvement over sparse Probit regression (by up to 12 percentage points), GP classification (by up to $3$ percentage points), LMM-Lasso (by up to 7 percentage points) and its MAP approximation (by up to 7 percentage points).
+In Fig.~\ref{fig:time_bio_toy} we show the runtime of Probit-LMM, its MAP version, and sparse Probit regression with respect to the dataset size.
+Note that both the prediction performance of the MAP approximation and its runtime lie between the full model (Probit-LMM) and sparse Probit regression.
+In Fig.~\ref{fig:correlation}, left, we show the correlation between the top features and the population structure (as confounding factor) for the Probit-LMM and sparse Probit regression.
 The plot was created as explained in section \ref{sec:exp_setup}.
-We find that the features obtained by CPR show much less correlation with population structure than the features of uncorrelated probit regression.
-By inspecting the correlation coefficients of the first top 10 features of both methods, we observe that the features found by CPR are less correlated with the confounder.
+We find that the features obtained by the Probit-LMM show less correlation with population structure than the features of sparse Probit regression.
+By inspecting the correlation coefficients of the first top 100 features of both methods, we observe that the features found by the Probit-LMM are less correlated with the confounder.
 This is because population structure was built into our model as a source of correlated noise.